-- A scripted, detailed process for each phase of the sales process:

-- o Qualify

-- o Discovery

-- o Diagnose

-- o Prescribe

-- o Close

-- A clear set of RULES and CODE OF CONDUCT.
-(Example: How to dress when meeting with clients; how to answer the phone; all prospects' and clients' calls should be answered the SAME DAY; no going to the strip club with clients, etc.)

-- A detailed profile of who your IDEAL client is so they know WHO they are supposed to be pursuing and WHY.

-- A clearly defined "product" for them to sell that they can easily describe and explain to a prospective client. - Daily, weekly, monthly and quarterly ACTIVITIES they must perform and details on how these activities should be performed.
-Example: - o How to prospect (give them a specific process). - A time-management plan to help them structure their day to maximize productivity. - o How many calls, appointments, contracts, sales, etc., they should be making every day, week, month, quarter and year. - How to respond to an RFP. - A list of common objections and a PROCESS for eliminating them and/or addressing them. - A list of FAQs and well-thought-out answers.
-(This should be in your marketing collateral as well.) - A process for asking for (and following up on, rewarding) referrals. - A process detailing what is expected of the salesperson to help onboard the client.
+- ✓ A scripted, detailed process for each phase of the sales process: - Qualify - Prescribe - Discovery - Close - Diagnose - ✓ A clear set of RULES and CODE OF CONDUCT.
+(Example: How to dress when meeting with clients; how to answer the phone; all prospects' and clients' calls should be answered the SAME DAY; no going to the strip club with clients, etc.). - ✓ A detailed profile of who your IDEAL client is so they know WHO they are supposed to be pursuing and WHY. - ✓ A clearly defined "product" for them to sell that they can easily describe and explain to a prospective client. - ✓ Daily, weekly, monthly and quarterly ACTIVITIES they must perform and details on how these activities should be performed.
+Example: - How to prospect (give them a specific process). - A time-management plan to help them structure their day to maximize productivity. - How many calls, appointments, contracts, sales, etc., they should be making every day, week, month, quarter and year. - ✓ How to respond to an RFP. - ✓ A list of common objections and a PROCESS for eliminating them and/or addressing them. - ✓ A list of FAQs and well-thought-out answers.
+(This should be in your marketing collateral as well.) - ✓ A process for asking for (and following up on, rewarding) referrals. - ✓ A process detailing what is expected of the salesperson to help onboard the client.